 CMSC understands the economic, social and historic value of our downtowns.
 We engage with state & local leaders, private sector partners, and downtown professionals to bring awareness of the needs and benefits of Connecticut’s commercial corridors and historic Main Streets.

 Here are some of the ways CMSC is advocating on behalf of our downtowns:

 Downtown Working Group – We actively participate in the Downtown Working Group chaired by Reps.
-Quentin Phipps (Middletown) & Jane Garibay (Windsor/ Windsor Locks).
+Quentin Phipps (Middletown), Jane Garibay (Windsor/ Windsor Locks) and Jennifer Leeper (Fairfield).
 We encourage other legislators to join the Working Group to learn more about how we can better serve Connecticut’s downtowns & Main Streets now and as we move forward.
 You can also click here to view information from our webinar Advocating for Main Street where we talk with the Representatives about the Downtown Working Group.

 CMSC believes there are 6 core components to a healthy downtown: Place, Economics, Connectivity, Sustainability, and Stewardship.
 Each year we monitor legislation that will impact our downtowns and Main Streets around these key areas and often provides oral or written testimony in support or opposition of a bill.